 You have been sitting at your computer for hours.
 You have got your ergonomic workstation, so your arms and wrists do not hurt.
 You have got your ergonomic chair with built-in back support, so your back and shoulders do not hurt.
 And you have also accomplished all you set out to today.
 So you feel great.
-That is except for one thing...2 actually.
-Your eyes are killing you due to eyestrain.
+That is except for one thing...two actually...your eyes.

 While many forms of work can lead to eyestrain, most work-related eyestrain today relates to extended hours in front of a computer monitor called computer vision syndrome (CVS).

 Our eyes are designed to constantly shift their focus between objects that are near and objects that are far away.
 Eyestrain can result when the eyes focus on a single, close up object for extended periods of time, exactly what working at a computer terminal usually requires.

 How can eyestrain and its related symptoms be avoided?
 First, have a yearly eye exam to make sure there are no problems with your eyes.
 If you wear eyeglasses, especially those with bifocal or progressive lenses, you may find they are not adjusted for use on a computer screen.
 Talk to your eye care professional about whether or not computer glasses or executive bifocals would benefit you.
 These glasses are specifically designed for working at a computer monitor.

 There are a number of steps you can take to help avert or lessen eyestrain: